About the course

 All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-In January 2016 the Department of Statistics moved to a newly-refurbished building in St Giles, near the centre of Oxford.
-The building has new spaces for study and collaborative learning, including the library and large interaction and social area on the ground floor, as well as an open research zone on the second floor.
+The Department of Statistics is based in St Giles, near the centre of Oxford.
+The building has spaces for study and collaborative learning, including a large interaction and social area, the library and an open research zone.

 You will be provided with a computer and desk space in a shared office in this building.